apache/superset/UPDATING.md

 ### Potential Downtime

 - [16756](https://github.com/apache/incubator-superset/pull/16756): a change which renames the `dbs.allow_csv_upload` column to `dbs.allow_file_upload` via a (potentially locking) DDL operation.
+- [17360](https://github.com/apache/superset/pull/17360): changes the column type from `VARCHAR(32)` to `TEXT` in table `table_columns` could be a table lock on mysql dbs or take some time to complete on large deployments.

 ### Deprecations